Skip to main content

 Follow-up questions

-Follow-up questions are supported for column displayed in the column explorer.
-Referencing data outside this scope in the same session is not supported.
+Follow-up questions are supported for column displayed in the column explorer and for questions from other supported domains in PSSIS.

-Follow up questions to transform the returned data are supported.
+Follow up questions to transform the returned data are also supported.
 For instance,

 Initial Question : Give me a list of currently enrolled 8th graders that have been sent to intervention center more than 3 times